-Numerica Credit Union is headquartered in Spokane Valley, Washington, and offers membership to individuals who live, work, or worship in Washington State, or live or work in the North Idaho Panhandle (State of Idaho).
+Headquartered in Spokane Valley, Washington, Numerica Credit Union’s field of membership (FOM) is community-based, with individuals who live, work, or worship in Washington State, or who live or work in the North Idaho Panhandle (State of Idaho) eligible to join.

 In addition, persons related by blood or marriage, or reside with anyone eligible for Numerica membership are themselves eligible to join.

-Joining Numerica can be done online, or in person at any of 17 Washington branches located in Airway Heights, East Wenatchee, Entiat, Kennewick, Pasco, Richland, Spokane (6), Spokane Valley (4), Wenatchee, or three Idaho branches located in Coeur D’Alene, Hayden, and Post Falls.
+Joining Numerica can be done online, or in-person at any of 19 Washington State branches located in Airway Heights, East Wenatchee, Kennewick (3), Pasco (2), Richland, Spokane (6), Spokane Valley (4), and Wenatchee, or three Idaho branches located in Coeur D’Alene, Hayden, and Post Falls.

 Credit Union Overview

-Numerica Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 2.93% (excellent) based on December 31, 2016 data.
-In the past year, Numerica has increased its total deposits by $171.66 million, an excellent annual growth rate of 13.24%.
+Numerica Credit Union has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 1.11% (excellent) based on March 31, 2023 data.
+In the past year, Numerica has increased its total non-brokered deposits by $29.37 million, an above average annual growth rate of 0.99%.
 Please refer to our financial overview of Numerica Credit Union (NCUA Charter # 66841) for more details.

-Numerica Credit Union was established in 1937 as the Spokane Railway Credit Union (SRCU), following the vast expansion of the railroad in the Northwest.
+Numerica Credit Union was established in 1937 as the Spokane Railway Credit Union (SRCU) following the vast expansion of the railroad in the Northwest.
 As the economy changed, SRCU expanded its field of membership by adding employees of other transportation systems and shippers.
 Numerica Credit Union rebrand occurred in 2000 for two reasons: 1) to better reflect its expanding membership base, and 2) to let potential members know they could join the Credit Union, even though they weren’t railroad workers.
-Numerica is currently the fourth largest credit union headquartered in Washington, with nearly 130,000 members and assets in excess of $1.8 billion.
+Numerica is currently the fifth largest credit union headquartered in Washington, with nearly 172,000 members and assets in excess of $3.8 billion.